Exeter-Diabetes/CPRD-Cohort-scripts/README.md

 'Drug' refers to diabetes medications unless otherwise stated, and the drug classes analysed by these scripts are acarbose, DPP4-inhibitors, glinides, GLP1 receptor agonists, metformin, SGLT2-inhibitors, sulphonylureas, thiazolidinediones, and insulin.
 'Outputs' are the primary MySQL tables produced by each script.
 Various scripts link to our [CPRD-Codelists repository](https://github.com/Exeter-Diabetes/CPRD-Codelists) which contains more details on the algorithms used to define variables such as ethnicity and diabetes type - see individual scripts for links to the appropriate part of the CPRD-Codelists repository.
 The variables in each of the output tables and their definitions are listed in the [Data Dictionary]().

 &nbsp;

+Each cohort includes biomarker measurements, comorbidity status and lifestyle status (smoking/alcohol) at baseline (index date).
+Template scripts which pull out these variables relative to an index date can be found in this directory ('template_baseline_biomarker', 'template_comorbidities', 'template_smoking', and 'template_alcohol'; see below for details).

+These were tailored for each of the three cohorts and the tailored scripts can be found in the individual 'At-diagnosis', 'Prevalent' and 'Treatment response' directories.
+These directories include additional scripts e.g. the treatment response cohort also has biomarker responses (6/12 month post-index) and post-index comorbidity occurrences, used to evaluate treatment response.

+SOMETHING ABOUT SCRIPT ORDER and final merge being last.
+And that all_t1t2 and ethnicity  (and CKD stage) scripts use data from all time even if after index date to determine diabetes type / ethnicity / CKD stage.

 | Script description | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Outputs&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; |
 | ---- | ---- |